Top 6 Trends for 2019

 6. The power of trust

 The last few years have seen Royal Commissions and other inquiries refocus and recalibrate Australians’ trust.
 Few sectors have been immune, from religious and political entities to corporations in the financial sector, to aged care providers to social media and tech companies, trust has been eroded.
-The year ahead will see consumers value trust, whether it be in a brand, person or entity above price, promise or experience.
+The year ahead will see a number of social and demographic trends play out.
+Consumers value trust, whether it be in a brand, person or entity above price, promise or experience.

 Those who can gain and keep trust, through transparency, and values-based offerings will thrive in the trust-as-premium environment.